Deadline: Essay entries for the U.S. contest must be received by Feb. 12, 2021 at 9 p.m. Pacific Time.

 - Those participating in the United States contest must use the online submission form, which will be ready in December.

 - Students from other countries should contact their country's national organizer to find out how to submit their essay.
-A list of national organizers will be available by Oct.
-30.

 - Entries must be submitted by teachers, parents, or guardians, not by the students themselves, since we can’t communicate online directly with minors.